Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 We'll find Greenery everywhere in the school , on the roof of the rooms.
 Also in each room to fill them and fell closer to the nature.

-### d.
-Entrance

-The entrance have to contain:
-- 1 screen
-- 1 plug for the screen

 ## C. Sounds
 ### a.
 Doors